 4. Take iron supplements if you are pregnant or if your doctor prescribes it.

-If you are pregnant, it may be advisable to take iron supplements to meet your body’s energy demands and the iron needs of the fetus for proper development.
+Are you are pregnant?
+You might have to take iron supplements to meet your body’s energy demands and the iron needs of your fetus for its proper development.
 Consult your doctor about this to find out what is right for you.

 Depending on why your iron levels are low, consult your doctor before starting to take a supplement.
 It should be noted that supplements aren’t necessary in all cases and not all supplements are right for everyone.

-If you’ve been diagnosed with an iron deficiency and after a few months discover that you are pregnant, let your doctor know.
+Let your doctor know if you’ve been diagnosed with an iron deficiency and after a few months discover that you are pregnant.

-They may advise you to have a blood test.
-Once you get the results, they can tell you if you need to make any changes to your diet.
+They may advise you to have a blood test and tell you if you need to make any changes to your diet after evaluating your results.

 Check out this article: Eat These Foods to Raise Your Levels of Iron